Ferdosull/Mileston_Project_03/README.md

 As well as the course materials, there have been some additional code examples which I have searched for online and utilised.
 These additions have been highlighted and referenced later on in this document (references and credits section).
 As well as these additions I have received excellent feedback from my mentor Maranatha Ilesanmi.
-Maranatha has re-capped and explained the reasons for comments I received from my last Milestone Project and has advised how to improve so that a distinction may be achieved this time around.
+Maranatha has re-capped and explained the reasons for the comments I received from my last Milestone Project and has advised how to improve so that a distinction may be achieved this time around.
-I have also added a section in this README file, where I explain what has been implemented in this project to counter act the reasons for falling down in the last project.
+I have also added a [section](#previous_comments) in this README file, where I explain what has been implemented in this project to counter act the reasons for falling down in the last project.

 ## Responsive Design <a name="responsive_design"></a>